01 of 12

 A Yosemite Campground Wedding

-Brieann Roberts: "We planned a campground wedding because it represented the things we love the most in our life together -- wild, natural beauty and being connected to nature.
+Brieann Roberts planned a Yosemite campground wedding because it represented the things she and her fiance love the most in their life together -- wild, natural beauty and being connected to nature.

 06 of 12